Sponsored by Kyushu Tourism Board.

 More information and bookings at the following link.

-Please note that for all visitors traveling to Japan with an airline company which is a member of One World alliance (such as Finnair), you will benefit from Japan Airlines’ Japan Explorer Pass.
-This pass will allow you to travel within Japan thanks to the company’s many domestic flights, at an attractive rate (ranging from 5,400 yens to 10,800 yens depending on the destination).
+Please note that for all visitors traveling to Japan with an airline company that is a member of One World Alliance (such as Finnair), you will benefit from Japan Airlines’ Japan Explorer Pass.
+This pass will allow you to travel within Japan thanks to the company’s many domestic flights, at an attractive rate (ranging from 5,400 yen to 10,800 yen depending on the destination).

 You can find all information on the Japan Explorer pass at the following link.

 If you plan to travel a lot by train within the island, know that there is a specific JR Pass dedicated to this part of Japan: the JR Kyushu Rail Pass.
 Available for all travelers (not a residential one in Japan), it can be purchased in different formats, depending on your itinerary: